 The Danubiana Museum is open Tue-Sun from 10:00 – 18:00.
 Entrance costs 10 EUR.
 Check the route planner if you’re planning on taking the bus.
 The ride takes about 40 minutes from the center.

-To cap off a great day of Bratislava sightseeing, treat yourself to a hearty dinner.
+To cap off your wonderful Vienna-Bratislava day trip and sightseeing, treat yourself to a hearty dinner.
 If you like Italian, I can recommend Gatto Matto – a hip Italian restaurant in the Old Town.
 If you want to feast on some local grub, head to Modra Hviezda – a cozy restaurant set in a brick cellar serving tasty game dishes.

 Extending Your Stay